Julian Schwinger: Career

 After having worked with Oppenheimer, Schwinger's first regular academic appointment was at Purdue University in 1941.
 While on leave from Purdue, he worked at the MIT Radiation Laboratory instead of at the Los Alamos National Laboratory during World War II.
 He provided theoretical support for the development of radar.
 After the war, Schwinger left Purdue for Harvard University, where he taught from 1945 to 1974.
 In 1966 he became the Eugene Higgins professor of physics at Harvard.

 Schwinger developed an affinity for Green's functions from his radar work, and he used these methods to formulate quantum field theory in terms of local Green's functions in a relativistically invariant way.
 This allowed him to calculate unambiguously the first corrections to the electron magnetic moment in quantum electrodynamics.
 Earlier non-covariant work had arrived at infinite answers, but the extra symmetry in his methods allowed Schwinger to isolate the correct finite corrections.

 Schwinger developed renormalization, formulating quantum electrodynamics unambiguously to one-loop order.

 In the same era, he introduced non-perturbative methods into quantum field theory, by calculating the rate at which electron–positron pairs are created by tunneling in an electric field, a process now known as the "Schwinger effect."
 This effect could not be seen in any finite order in perturbation theory.

 Schwinger's foundational work on quantum field theory constructed the modern framework of field correlation functions and their equations of motion.
-His approach started with a quantum action and allowed bosons and fermions to be treated equally for the first time, using a differential form of Grassman integration.
+His approach started with a quantum action and allowed bosons and fermions to be treated equally for the first time, using a differential form of Grassmann integration.
 He gave elegant proofs for the spin-statistics theorem and the CPT theorem, and noted that the field algebra led to anomalous Schwinger terms in various classical identities, because of short distance singularities.
 These were foundational results in field theory, instrumental for the proper understanding of anomalies.

-In other notable early work, Rarita and Schwinger formulated the abstract Pauli and Fierz theory of the spin-3/2 field in a concrete form, as a vector of Dirac spinors, Rarita–Schwinger equation.
+In other notable early work, Rarita and Schwinger formulated the Rarita–Schwinger equation, using a vector of Dirac spinors as a concrete form of the abstract Pauli and Fierz theory of the spin-3/2 field.
 In order for the spin-3/2 field to interact consistently, some form of supersymmetry is required, and Schwinger later regretted that he had not followed up on this work far enough to discover supersymmetry.

-Schwinger discovered that neutrinos come in multiple varieties, one for the electron and one for the muon.
+In 1957, Schwinger predicted that neutrinos come in multiple varieties, one for the electron and one for the muon.
 Nowadays there are known to be three light neutrinos; the third is the partner of the tau lepton.